dataluscorp/browser/testing/geckodriver/doc/Flags.md

 #### <code>&#x2D;&#x2D;connect-existing</code>

-Connect geckodriver to an existing Firefox instance.
-This means geckodriver will abstain from the default of starting a new Firefox session.
+Connect geckodriver to an existing Datalus instance.
+This means geckodriver will abstain from the default of starting a new Datalus session.

-The existing Firefox instance must have [Marionette] enabled.
+The existing Datalus instance must have [Marionette] enabled.
-To enable the remote protocol in Firefox, you can pass the `-marionette` flag.
+To enable the remote protocol in Datalus, you can pass the `-marionette` flag.
 Unless the `marionette.port` preference has been user-set, Marionette will listen on port 2828.
 So when using `--connect-existing` it is likely you will also have to use